a.k.a Mega Coaster, Speed Coaster

-Like the B&M Hypers, not every single Intamin Mega Coaster is above the 200 foot mark.
+Like the B&M Hypers, not every single Intamin Mega Coaster is above the 200 foot (61m) mark.
 They’re also all widely regarded as the best coasters money can buy, pleasing the masses with their speed, airtime and smoothness.
-The restraints are perfect, the trains are gorgeous, and the track is unique.
+The restraints are perfect, the trains are gorgeous, and the track layout unique.
 Any park that gets an Intamin Mega Coaster instantly shoots to the top of most thrill seekers’ to-do lists.

 GIOVANOLA MEGA COASTER

 Only two Hyper Coasters were built by B&M’s European track designer, Giovanola, now G-Tec.
-Giovanola, however delivered Hyper Coasters that were far, far more intense than B&M’s.
+Giovanola, however delivered Hyper Coasters that were far more intense than B&M’s.
 Giovanola’s Hyper Coasters are recognizable with their massive first drops, hammerhead-style turnarounds, and airtime hill, leading up to a mass of twisted and tangled track.
-The finale of these rides are their 4G helixes, considered by many to be the most intense helixes in the world.
+The finale of these rides are their 4G helices, considered by many to be the most intense helices in the world.
 The track layouts of the two Giovanola Hypers are identical, with the exception of the second (Titan at Six Flags Over Texas) containing an extra helix.